Adit-COCO-Garg/HERA/README.md

     > 5. Back to UI

 Here are the steps in more detail:
-1. UI events call functions in the "HeraModel" logic section.
-(The HeraModel is your object.)
+1. UI events call functions in the "HeraObject" logic section.
+(The HeraObject is just your object.)
-2. Those functions (logic)  change values of member variables in the HeraModel.
+2. Those functions (logic)  change values of member variables in the HeraObject.
 3. A variable being changed triggers its ValueNotifier.
 Here, a ValueNotifier does the job of a "Model".
 4. Each ValueNotifier has one or more ValueListenableBuilders.
 Every time their ValueNotifier sends the signal, these will *automatically* rebuild whatever child you gave them, using the new variable values.